ssanj/Scuggest/README.md

 ### 1. Class name ###

 This is the first matcher that is tried against a selection.
-It attempts to find classes that _ends with_ the search term supplied.
+It attempts to find classes that _end with_ the search term supplied.
 __NB__ _A selection is converted to a search term.
 The actual matching is done against the search terms_.

 ```